 Employee Volunteer Program Benefits

 This program creates service and community engagement opportunities that are meaningful, purposeful and help those in need to align with our organizational strategy and Community Health Implementation Plan.
 We specifically seek to address issues that improve health, well-being and quality of life for our neighbors, and to provide volunteer opportunities that enrich and inspire our employees.

 - Providing needed services in our neighboring communities

 - Helping employees become more familiar with these communities and their residents

 COVID-19 volunteer opportunities:

-Rush University System for Health is offering virtual and in-person opportunities for employees who wish to volunteer in the community as part of the response to COVID-19.
-A small act of volunteering, especially in these challgenging times, can make a world of difference.
+The Medical Center and Rush Oak Park are offering virtual and in-person opportunities for employees who wish to volunteer in the community as part of the response to COVID-19.
+A small act of volunteering, especially in these challenging times, can make a world of difference.

 The following groups of volunteers are needed:

 - Phone support: Call patients and connect them to resources (Training via Zoom is available.)